pace-neutrons/Horace/documentation/add/01_add.md

 ## Update strategy

+#### Immediate

 Work on Vertical Slices of key project functions:

 - sqw : rewrite the SQW and DND objects to use new-style classes
+  - initially preserve the current API
+  - remove duplication between DND and SQW objects
+  -
 - gen-sqw : Read one or more `.spe` files and a detector parameter file, and create an output `.sqw` file
+  - load files
+  - combine file data into new SQW file
+  - return SQW data object
 - symmetrize : Symmetrize a SQW dataset in a plane specified by the a vector triple.
 - cut-sqw : Take a cut from an SQW object by integrating over one or more axes.
 - projections :

  These slices are all dependent on the `sqw` object for which the updated API must be designed.

+#### Mid term

 - restructure C++ libraries to separate the MATLAB wrapper from the core functionality; this will enable simpler testing and the future addition of Python bindings for the functions:

   ![Cpp code restructure](../diagrams/cpp-code-structure.png)

-## Questions

-1) is it necessary that the V4 API be 100% compatibly with the V3?
-That would require multiple function wrappers to be implemented in the class masking push of functionality down into helper functions.

-2) ~~Do we need to support the legacy `fit*` and `multifit_legacy*` APIs in the new SQW objects?~~ *No: confirmed by Toby 19-Nov*

-2) The SQW and DND class interfaces define a full arithmetic (plus, divide etc) overloading the MATLAB operators.
-These manipulations are done in-memory for the full dataset.
-There is a requirement to implement file-backed operations, where the data for the arguments are specified by file-name not passed as a preloaded data object.

-This needs to be clarified -- what is the purpose of this change:

-1. remove lines of code for users, so there is no need to load data from file and then manipulate, simply manipulate
-2. support operations on larger file sizes i.e. data sets that are too big to load in to memory

-Target API for these file backed operations:
-     - `plus(a, filename)`, `plus(filename1, filename2)`?
-     - does this return a new SQW object with the file headers from the loaded file appropriately modified data or create a new file containing the updated data and return that name?
+#### Long term

+- create Python API bindings for C++
+- move all code out of MATLAB into Python or C++